noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

   - identify all verbs: these are the verbs relations (sometimes methods) of classifiers in your class diagrams
     - the verbs here are like confirms, creates, aproves, refers to, etc
     - sometimes a verb will also indicate a method,
-      - e.g. I poop in toilet and flush
+      - e.g. I woop when player shoots
-        - 2 classes: I and toilet
+        - 2 classes: I and player
-        - 1 relationship: poop indicates I depend on toilet
+        - 1 relationship: woop indicates I depend on player
-        - 1 methods: poop indicates something I do, and flush indicates something I do
+        - 1 methods: woop indicates something I do
   - class diagrams: rely heavily on the nouns attributes & verbs
   - sequence diagrams rely heavily on the nouns and verbs
 - diagram types
   - you generally want to iterate between structural & behavior diagrams
-    - the modeling activities in each informs the other
+    - the modeling activities of each informs the other
   - structure: represents static view of the system and its components
     - class: static view of all classes created to build the system
     - component